 China’s annual “618 Shopping Festival” is the first mid-sale of the year.
 The 618 festival is not only China’s second-largest shopping event but possibly the second largest shopping event in the world, behind Single´s Day in November (also known as 11.11).

 The June 18 (618) Shopping Festival began in 2010 as an anniversary promotion for JD.com but has since then grown to an annual festival traditionally starting 1 of June and lasting until the 18 of June.

 The booming market for e-commerce

-The impact of the COVID-19 pandemic has changed consumer behavior, pushing more customers to online shopping.
+The impact of the COVID-19 pandemic has changed consumer behaviour, pushing more customers to online shopping.
 According to the analytics firm Syntun, the B2C e-commerce sales grew 26, 5% during this year’s 618 festival.
 The growing market for e-commerce is also supported by data from the state Post Bureau that 2021 observed a 24, 4% increase in package deliveries.
 This year’s festival did not only generate more sales than ever, but it also shows that the e-commerce trend in China is the new normal.

-Besides consumer apatite and a “COVID-19 effect”, stretched shopping windows may also be a reason for increased sale figures.
+Besides consumer appetite and a “COVID-19 effect”, stretched shopping windows may also be a reason for increased sale figures.
 Some e-commerce platforms started their promotions already in May.
 Prolonged campaigns give brands an opportunity to stay ahead, monitor, and adjust their strategy to their results.
 Costumers on the other hand have more time to explore and compare different products and platforms.